davidleininger/leininger.tech-gridsome/work/victory/index.md

 ---
 img: "./poster.jpg"
+thumbnail: "./thumbnail.jpg"
-order: 4
+order: 3
 title: The Victory App
 slug: victory
 source: http://thevictoryapp.com
-tags: design
+tags: [Branding, Design, Development]
 ---

 [The Victory App](http://thevictoryapp.com) was created to help people find freedom from addiction to pornography.
-Version 1 of the app is currently live, and in both the [Apple App Store](http://ltgo.co/victoryios) and the [Google Play Store](http://bit.ly/victoryandroid).
-Over the past year, I've been working hard on version 2, which will release early 2018.

-Version 2 has been completely reimagined from the ground up.
+Version 1 helped a lot of people, but the app as a whole felt clunky and outdated.
+Version 2 was completely reimagined from the ground up.
 It has a much cleaner and more user friendly UI, with many new features and customizations.
+It is available for download in both the [Apple App Store](http://ltgo.co/victoryios) and the [Google Play Store](http://bit.ly/victoryandroid).

 ### My Contributions:

-The development of this app was outsourced, because of time contraints.
+The development of this app was primarily outsourced, because of time contraints.
 I spearheaded the rest of the app, from concept to wireframing to design and prototyping using Adobe XD and Photoshop.
+I helped with the branding this second version of the app and design language.